Will You Be Winners Under the Proposed Trump Tax Plan?

 As we sift through the news and the opinions about the proposed Trump tax plan, one question small business owners should be asking is: how does this affect my business?
 Will this plan raise or lower my small business taxes?
 Will you be one of the winners under the proposed Trump Tax plan?

-Note: as of the original writing of this article, the president’s tax reform proposal had not yet been passed.
+As of the original writing of this article, the president’s tax reform proposal had not yet been passed.
 It was also a rather large bill and it may be some time before all of the details come out, particularly as the House and Senate versions must reconcile.

 Note: as of the updating of this article (July of 2019), the tax reform proposal had passed.
 Kind of.